KCL-BMEIS/OOP/week2B.md

 --

-... but it can also lead to subtle errors
+... but it can also lead to subtle errors!
-- especially in the case of block scope variables hiding function scope variables

 --